adamkrupa96/forum-springboot-app/README.md

 # Forum for Real Madrid fans.
 Application that uses a Spring Boot.
-Admin can write articles (news) and users can comment them.
+Admin can write and post articles (news) and users can comment them.

 # Technologies
 <ul>